 For Trainees: Where to Begin?

 - Confirm that you are eligible to receive funding as a trainee on a diversity supplement.
 The NIH offers guidance in the program announcement as well as in their statement on interest in diversity.
 Some NIH agencies also offer supplements for re-entry into biomedical and behavioral research careers (see PA-18-592).

-- Once you submit the form, we will follow up with you to discuss a potential NUCATS diversity supplement or provide assistance in identifying another research award/mentor that would be a good fit.
+- Once you submit the form, we will follow up with you to discuss a potential NUCATS diversity supplement.

 RAMP for Supplement Awardees

 The Research design Analysis Methods Program (RAMP) is a NUCATS program that pairs K scholars with a mentor who has relevant methodologic expertise for individualized training and collaboration.
 More information about RAMP can be found here.
 RAMP mentors receive protected effort for collaboration and mentoring; this effort may be included in the R&D budget of early career investigator diversity supplement applications.
 Junior faculty applying for a diversity supplement who are interested in a RAMP mentor may contact Laura Rasmussen-Torvik, RAMP Program Director, for a one-on-one consultation prior to including in the application.

 - Find examples of funded supplements in the NUCATS Grants Repository